-As we mentioned, the aspect of Safe No-Veto that selects the allocation is almost necessary in a similar sense to Maskin's No Veto being almost necessary for Nash Implementation.
-In the case of Maskin, a unanimity property is necessary, which requires that if all agents agree on an allocation being amongst their most preferred at a given state of the world $\theta$ , and is implemented at some state $\theta'$ , then such an allocation must be implemented at $\theta$ .
-No Veto is very similar to this necessary condition, as it differs from it in requiring that if all but one agree on an allocation being amongst their most preferred at $\theta$ , then such an allocation must be implemented at $\theta$ .
+The aspect of Safe No-Veto that selects the allocation is almost necessary in a similar sense to Maskin's No Veto being almost necessary for Nash Implementation.
+In the case of Maskin, a unanimity property is necessary, which requires that if all agents agree on an allocation being amongst their most preferred at some θ , and is implemented at another θ' , then such an allocation must be implemented at θ .
+No Veto is very similar to this necessary condition, as it differs from it in requiring that if all but one agree on an allocation being amongst their most preferred at θ , then such an allocation must be implemented at θ .
+An analogous necessary condition holds for (A, k)-Safe Nash Implementation: